 If you’re like me, you are caught up in the whirlwind of closures being announced and trying to make sure you have enough food in your house to last through a possible quarantine due to COVID-19.
 Schools in my area are closed for at least the next 2 weeks.

-The thought of kids being home indefinitely is a bit daunting (especially considering summer is just around the corner).
+The thought of kids being home indefinitely is a bit daunting.
 Working from home with a houseful of kids can be a big challenge so I have come up with a list of ideas to help keep my kids entertained without them being on electronics 24/7.
 Some of these ideas are things they can do on their own and some require a little adult supervision.

 Our school will be doing an online curriculum, but we don’t have details so I haven’t come up with a specific schedule for the kids quite yet.
 However, I know there will be a lot of downtime after schoolwork is done.
 Here are productive ways to keep kids busy during the Covid-19 pandemic (in addition to their regular academic work).